 Can students add to their Dining Plan if they run out?

-Yes, students with a Dining Plan can add Anderson Commons entries in increments of 25 anytime throughout the semester.
-Students must come to the Dining Services office to purchase this package.
+Yes, students with a Dining Plan can add Swipes for Anderson Commons or Late Night in the Maize or Korn Krib in increments of 25 anytime throughout the semester.
+Students can purchase this package online through MyHousing or in the Dining Services office.
 Students can also add additional Dining Dollars in $50 increments online.

 Can students purchase additional Dining Dollars?

 Students on a Dining Plan can add Dining Dollars in $50 increments.
 These additions can be made anytime throughout the year on the MyHousing website.
 Funds will be applied to the account 24 hours after the transaction.
 These transactions are billed to the student’s fee statement.
 First semester 2017 Dining Dollars expire on December 17 and second semester 2018 Dining Dollars expire on May 7.

 What happens when a student withdraws from college?

 Unlimited Dining Plan: Refund will be calculated on a percentage based on the week of the semester and Dining Dollars used.
 No refunds will be issued after the 8th week of the semester.

 All other plans: Refund is based on number of Swipes and Dining Dollars used.
 No refunds will be issued after the 8th week of the semester.

 What are Dining Plan Swipes and how do they work?

 A swipe is included with every Dining Plan and is primarily used to access Anderson Commons.
 One swipe into Anderson Commons gives you all-you-care-to-eat access to all of the stations.
 Dining Plan holders may use as many swipes into Anderson Commons per day they choose.